zamazan4ik/awesome-pgo/article/article.md

 Quickly I found another issue: there are multiple meanings for PGO:

 * [PostrgreSQL Operator](https://github.com/CrunchyData/postgres-operator).
 This one is the most annoying since Google shows it often (at least in my queries).
 I recommend resolving it with excluding "postgresql" word from the results.
 * PGO [company](https://pl.wikipedia.org/wiki/PGO_(polskie_przedsi%C4%99biorstwo)).
-I do not think they are Profile-Guided Optimization guru but who knows...
+I do not think they are Profile-Guided Optimization gurus but who knows...
 * Pokemon GO (as The Expert said above)

-Not critical at all but keep in mind this information during your googling sessions.
+Not critical at all but keep in mind this information during your googling/binging sessions.

 ### PGO types